Pylons/pyramid/docs/narr/configuration.rst

 The :term:`default view` is found when all path elements in the URL are exhausted before :term:`traversal` returns a :term:`context` object, causing the :term:`view name` to be ``''`` (the empty string).
-When no path segements are "left over" after traversal, the :term:`default view` for the context found is invoked.
+When no path segments are "left over" after traversal, the :term:`default view` for the context found is invoked.

 If traversal returns a non-empty :term:`view name`, it means that